-Deutsche Telekom AG today signed a nearly double-digit million euro contract with leading cargo monitoring service provider Arviem AG of Switzerland.
+Deutsche Telekom AG today signed a nearly double-digit million euro contract (M2M partnership) with leading cargo monitoring service provider Arviem AG of Switzerland.
 The partners will jointly offer their customers a real-time monitoring solution for freight consignments, the two companies announced.
 For Deutsche Telekom the partnership is an important building block for expanding its business in solutions based on machine-to-machine (M2M) communication.

 As part of the partnership Deutsche Telekom is providing both the hardware and the SIM cards.
 The software solution that evaluates the data collected comes from Arviem.
 In the next step Deutsche Telekom will be offering a complete, single-source service, including the software.
 The special feature is that customers can book the solution for a fixed price (OPEX) per consignment, so major investments are not required.
 The business model also makes companies more flexible because they can fit out individual containers or even individual consignments on demand.

 The solution itself – and not just the model – is flexible.
 As the tracking device is not built into the container, the customer can attach it to the outside of the box himself at any time.
 The device incorporates several sensors that record ambient conditions such as temperature, humidity or vibrations.
 Furthermore, the system localizes the container’s position to within 30 meters by GPS.
 Each customer specifies in advance which events he wants to be informed of – such as whether his container has been opened in shipping or is taking a route that differs from the one that was scheduled.
 The M2M solution relays the data required via the mobile network.
 Software then processes the information and sends it to the customer by e-mail or on a Web-based dashboard.